LeoFuso/actuator-kafka-streams/README.md

 ## Usage

 All dependencies are optional by default.
-To access its functionalities you'll need both Spring Boot's Actuator and Spring Boot for Apache Kafka dependencies, and some other ones, in your classpath, e.g.
+To access its functionalities you will need both Spring Boot's Actuator and Spring Boot for Apache Kafka dependencies, and some other ones, in your classpath, e.g.
 ```groovy
 implementation 'org.springframework.boot:spring-boot-starter-web'